Amaranthusss/react-game-prototype/README.md

 # [Full-Stack Web Application]

-## React / NextJS / ThreeJS Game Prototype [2023]
+## ReactJS / NextJS / ThreeJS Game Prototype [2023]

-This repository contains prototype of a simple game based on the ThreeJS.
+This repository contains prototype of a simple 3D game based on the ThreeJS.

 ## Main technologies: